tbal999/game-builder/README.md

 NEED TO REFACTOR THIS INTO MULTIPLE GO FILES - also, not completed yet.

-This programme involved: string interpolation, data structure (slices/arrays) manipulation, JSON exporting/importing, Structs/Classes, User input handling, switches, for loops, while loops, exception handling, if / else statements and game logic.
+This programme involved: string interpolation, data structure (slices/arrays) manipulation, JSON exporting/importing, Structs/Classes, User input handling, switches, for loops, exception handling, if / else statements and game logic.

 <b>Commands: all commands are listed below.</b><br/>
 buildobject: create an object.<br/>